-"Marlboro has signed a two year agreement with the owner of America's Original Sports Bar as the exclusive tobacco sponsor and promoter in a chain of eight large sports bars owned by Harborage Inc. Marlboro will be highlighted in each club offering year round premier visibility for the brand at venues frequented by our most important audience, young adult males."16
+"Marlboro has signed a two year agreement with the owner of America's Original Sports Bar as the exclusive tobacco sponsor and promoter in a chain of eight large sports bars owned by Harborage Inc. Marlboro will be highlighted in each club offering year round premier vis-

 Eli Cutter, a Brown and Williamson brand, used its bar promotions to compete head-on with Philip Morris to try to attract Marlboro smokers.
-The 1986 document entitled "Creative Brief: Eli Cutter Bar Promotion" outlines their target consumer as being blue collar white males, age 21-35, "Marlboro and Camel smokers primarily, Winston smokers secondarily."17 The "tone and manner" of the promotion placed a clear focus on the "young adult male" target consumer:
+The 1986 document entitled "Creative Brief: Eli Cutter Bar Promotion" outlines their target consumer as being blue collar white males, age 21-35, "Marlboro and Camel smokers primarily, Winston smokers secondarily."
+The "tone and manner" of the promotion placed a clear focus on the "young adult male" target consumer:

-"Tone and Manner [should be] appealing to young adult male smokers age 21+ . . .Fun, but not silly or outrageous . . .Treats brand with the respect due to a leader in a product category . . .Reinforces Old West theme without getting too 'cowboyish'."18
+"Tone and Manner [should be] appealing to young adult male smokers age 21+ . . .
+Fun, but not silly or outrageous . . .Treats brand with the respect due to a leader in a product category . . .Reinforces Old West theme without getting too 'cowboyish'."
+18